 Cons: Taste is on the weak side

 Compare to Similar Products

 Our Analysis and Test Results

-The Behmor Brazen Plus is a high priced coffee maker that brews a good, smooth, but not particularly strong cup.
-If that seems to match you desired palette, this is a good choice.
+The Behmor Brazen Plus is a high priced coffee maker that brews a good, smooth, but not a particularly strong cup.
+If that seems to match your desired palette, this is a good choice.
 If you want something stronger, the OXO On 9 Cup would be a better choice, or the less expensive Cuisinart 14-cup programmable.

-The Brazen Plus was an above average but not stellar performer in every one of our tests.
+The Brazen Plus was an above average but not a stellar performer in every one of our tests.
 More details follow in the sections below.

 We would almost say that the Brazen Plus' taste occupies a very specific niche.
 We found the taste to be incredibly smooth, but lacking a bit in terms of robustness and flavor.
 If you like the mellower taste of a light roast, but wish it had a bit less acidity, you might like this machine.
 It tends to take the edge off, both in terms of bitterness and, but also in terms of strength.
 Those that like a strong cup of coffee likely won't be huge fans of this machine and would be better served by the OXO On or the Cuisinart 14-cup programmable, both of which make heartier brews.